Weighted wave envelope estimates for the parabola: Abstract

 \section{Abstract}

-In this paper, we extend Fefferman's classical square function estimate for the parabola to a weighted setting.
+In this paper, we extend the C\'ordoba--Fefferman square function estimate for the parabola to a weighted setting.
 Our weighted square function estimate is derived from a weighted wave envelope estimate for the parabola.
 The bounds are formulated in terms of families of multiscale tubes together with weight parameters that quantify the distribution of the weight.
 As an application, we obtain some weighted $L^p$-estimates for a class of Fourier multiplier operators and for solutions to free Schr\"{o}dinger equation.